theworldisnotflat/shriveling_world/README.md

 ## Instructions for use
 Instructions for the application are provided in a lateral user interface.

 Export to gltf (.obj) file format is available (red button in the bottom).
-In order to import in blender the file produced from the app, [a Blender plugin must be installed](https://github.com/ksons/gltf-blender-importer)
+In order to import in Blender the file produced from the app, [a Blender plugin must be installed](https://github.com/ksons/gltf-blender-importer)

 Instructions to the application can also be entered in the console (F12) of the browser